 Loller Academy was built in 1811 with funds donated by the estate of Robert Loller.(1740-1808).
 Loller was an educator and a patriot, having fought at Trenton, Princeton, and Germantown.
 He was elected to the Continental Congress and helped draft the Pennsylvania Commonwealth Constitution.
-Col Loller and another neighbor, Dr Archibald MacLean Jr, were given the task of inventorying the possessions of Elizabeth Graeme Fergusson after the Revolutionary War when the Commonwealth was trying to seize
+Col Loller and another neighbor, Dr Archibald MacLean Jr, were given the task of inventorying the possessions of

 The school was opened after Loller's death, closed shortly after the Civil War, and again became a state school 60 years later.

 In the 1950's the building was condemned as unsafe and there was talk of tearing it down.
 Borough residents strongly objected and voted to restore the building.
 It is used today as a community center, town hall, and borough offices.